WHAT INCOTERMS YIELD?

 The Free Alongside Ship (FAS) surrender, originated for sea transportation and stipulates that the seller is responsible for all transportation costs to the port of embarkation, including any costs for putting the goods along board the ship, as well as the costs of obtaining licenses and documentation for export from the nation of origin and those for customs operations always for export.

-From the moment the goods are placed along board the ship, all other expenses are to be borne by the buyer, including insurance costs.
-As for the responsibility for the goods, this passes from the seller to the buyer when the goods are placed along board the ship.
+From the time the goods are placed along board the ship, all other expenses are to be borne by the buyer, including insurance costs.
+As for the liability of the goods, this passes from the seller to the buyer when the goods are placed along board the ship.

 The wording of this surrender term is considered complete with the indication of the port of embarkation (e.g. FAS Genoa).

-• Note: As of Incoterms® 2020, the term FAS is only recommended for maritime transport of non-containerized goods.
-For container transport, FCA is recommended.
+• Note: From Incoterms® 2020, the term FAS is recommended only for Sea freight of non-containerized goods.
+For containerized transport, FCA is recommended.

 CFR

-The term Cost and Freight, also known as CFR or C&F, is mainly used for maritime transport.
-Under this term, the seller is responsible for all transportation costs to the port of destination, including any costs for unloading the ship, as well as for obtaining licenses and documentation for export from the nation of origin and for customs operations always for export.
+The term Cost and Freight, also known as CFR or C&F, is primarily used for Sea freight.
+Under this term, the seller is responsible for all transportation costs to the port of destination, including any costs for unloading the ship, as well as for obtaining export licenses and documentation from the nation of origin and for customs clearance always for export.

 The wording of this surrender term is considered complete with the indication of the destination port (e.g., CFR New York).